quanteda/tutorials.quanteda.io/content/machine-learning/wordscores.en.markdown

 Training a Wordscores model requires reference scores for texts whose policy positions on well-defined a priori dimensions are "known".
 Afterwards, Wordscores estimates the positions for the remaining "virgin" texts.

 We use manifestos of the 2013 and 2017 German federal elections.
-For the 2013 elections we assigne the average expert evaluations from the 2014 [Chapel Hill Expert Survey](https://www.chesdata.eu/) for the five major parties, and predict the party positions for the 2017 manifestos.
+For the 2013 elections we assign the average expert evaluations from the 2014 [Chapel Hill Expert Survey](https://www.chesdata.eu/) for the five major parties, and predict the party positions for the 2017 manifestos.